BenCheng2/CarbonDistributionMap/README.md

 3. Change the year to the target year
 4. Restart the kernel and run the notebook

+## 8. Duplicate City Border Visualization with Color
+1. Open /lab/AdditionalVisualization.ipynb
+2. Execute the notebook
+3.
-## 8. Duplicate the QGIS visualization
+## 9. Duplicate the QGIS visualization
 1. Open /data/qgis
 2. .shp files conatains the spatial data for different layers
-3. .prj files contains the projection information
-4. .qgs files contains the main QGIS project information
+3. .qgs files contains the main QGIS project information
-5. Use .prj and .qgs files to create or open a QGIS project
-6. Import .shp files into the QGIS project
-7. Adjust the CRS to the target CRS: EPSG:3857

-## 9. Duplicate City Border Visualization with Color
-1. Open /lab/AdditionalVisualization.ipynb
-2. Execute the notebook
+4. Install Freehand Raster Georeferencer plugin
+5. Open .qgs file with QGIS software, the shapefiles will be loaded automatically